Zapping wands

 end

-First we’ll check if the user hit the tab keybind, and if so we’ll use Lua’s next function to cycle through our valid targets table.
+Then we’ll check if the user hit the tab keybind, and if so we’ll use next to cycle through our valid targets table.

 local lastTarget = self.curTarget